-Ocean acidification occurs when carbon dioxide mixes with seawater creating a weak, carbonic acid.
-This, however, reduces the pH of seawater and can have deadly effects.
-The amount of carbon dioxide in the ocean is now higher than it has been during the past 800,000, increasing sea pH by 0.1 unit .
-Changes in pH affect the formation of calcium carbonate which is needed for coral growth and the formation of shells of crustaceans.
+Ocean acidification occurs when carbon dioxide mixes with seawater to form a weak carbonic acid.
+However, this can greatly reduce the pH of seawater leading to deadly effects.
+In fact, the amount of carbon dioxide in the ocean is now higher than it has been during the past 800,000 years, increasing sea pH by 0.1 unit .
+These changes in pH significantly affect the formation of calcium carbonate which is needed for coral growth and the formation of shells of crustaceans.

-Agriculture itself has its load of environmental impacts like
+As it turns out, agriculture itself has its load of negative environmental impacts like

-Forests are the lungs of the planet.
-They filter the polluted air and release oxygen for us to survive.
-With an increase in carbon dioxide in the atmosphere, forests are vital to take in the gas.
-Ironically, houses, hotels, cropland and grazing grounds are now popping up in the places where forests used to be.
+As it stands, forests are the lungs of the planet.
+They filter polluted air and release oxygen for life to continue on Earth.
+With an increase in carbon dioxide level in the atmosphere, there is no argument that forests must expand and be planted.
+Ironically, houses, hotels, cropland and grazing grounds are now popping up in the places where forests should be.